Adding Loops to the Calculator

 Here is an actual example:

-print((fun(x) { x+1 }+"hello")(2)) # "3hello"
+print((fun(x) { x+1 }+"hello")(2)) # "3hello"that when compiled produces:

 ➜ functions-solution git:(while) ✗ bin/calc2js.mjs test/data/input/function-plus-string.calc